 It's Mardi Gras season, and you're in the mood for a New Orleans-inspired food adventure, but you're not sure where to go or what to try.
 The terms and dishes can be a little daunting, for sure, but here's a quick down-and-dirty cheat sheet to guide your dining decisions-.

-A little background: Creole and Cajun cuisines are similar due to the French heritage of both cultures and incorporate the "holy trinity" of onions, bell peppers and celery as a recipe base, but the terms are not necessarily interchangeable.
+A little background: Creole and Cajun cuisines are similar due to the French heritage of both cultures, and they both incorporate the "holy trinity" of onions, bell peppers and celery as a base, but the terms are not necessarily interchangeable.

 Confused about the difference between jambalaya and etouffee (pronounced eh-too-fey)?
 Jambalaya, a distant cousin of paella, is a broth-based rice dish that includes the holy trinity and shellfish and/or sausage.
 The Creole version has tomatoes; the Cajun version does not.
-Etouffee means "smothered" in French and is roux-based and served over rice.
+Etouffee means "smothered" in French and is a roux-based dish served over rice.

 Can't decide which one to try?
 Order the New Orleans Medley at Lake of the Ozarks' Shorty Pants and sample both.
 Ready to give crawfish (aka mudbugs) a try?
 Sample the crawfish etouffee at Boudreaux's Louisiana Seafood and Steaks in St. Joseph.

 Traditionally, boudin (pronounced boo-dan) is sausage stuffed with pork and rice and is about as Cajun as it gets.
 Broussard's in Cape Girardeau – located on the Mississippi River, like New Orleans – serves house-made spicy pork and crawfish boudin.